 There are many example questions online that follow the same format as the real PELLETB test.

-Gather as many different questions as you can, and answer them to check your current level of knowledge and ability.
+As part of your PELLETB test prep, gather as many different questions as you can and answer them to check your current level of knowledge and ability.

 You can even set yourself a timer for 2.5 hours and take the test of 105 questions under exam conditions.
 This will give you an indication of how you work under pressure and how much time you need to spend on each section.